How Your Flooring System Can Contribute To The Spread Of Listeria

-Food manufacturers are particularly concerned with Listeria because it’s found almost everywhere, which makes total prevention impossible, and because it can cause serious and sometimes fatal food-borne illnesses.
+Food and beverage epoxy flooring contractors are particularly concerned with Listeria because it’s found almost everywhere, which makes total prevention impossible, and because it can cause serious and sometimes fatal food-borne illnesses.

 The Centers for Disease Control (CDC) estimates that Listeria causes 1,600 illnesses and 260 deaths per year in the United States alone.

 What Is Listeria?

 Listeria is often called a “ubiquitous organism”, because it can be found in almost any environment.
 It’s frequently found in raw meat, poultry, milk, vegetables, soil, open water, animal feces, and other common locations.